rsdoiel/antenna/retro_computing.md

 date: 2025-04-25, from: Icon Bar, RISC OS News

-Gerph has written an open Letter to the RISC OS community about the proposed 64bit moonshot.
+Gerph has written an open letter to the RISC OS community about the proposed 64bit moonshot.
 What do yout think?

 <br>